TheMisinformationGame/MisinformationGame/docs/FirebasePricing.md

 ### 3.3.
 A study with text posts
-The first example study we will consider is a study with only text posts, and with 30 sources and 100 posts.
+The first example study we will consider is a study with 100 text posts, and 30 sources.

 #### Firebase Cloud Storage
 Each participant will have to download the source avatar